enyu-hsu/vscode-debbugging/README.md

 ## Install VS Code
 You can download VS Code [here](https://code.visualstudio.com/).

-## Setup Debugging Configuration for Python
+## Setup debugging configuration for Python
 Click on the debug icon in the sidebar.

 ![](images/debug_icon.png)